funkensturm/ember-local-storage/README.md

 #### Namespace & keyDelimiter

-In you apps `config/environment.js` you can set a `namespace` and a `keyDelimiter`.
+In your `config/environment.js` you can set a `namespace` and a `keyDelimiter` option.
 For backward compatibility this is a opt-in feature.

 **Important:** Don't turn this feature on for existing apps.
 You will lose access to existing keys.